9. Clip coupons

 If you prefer electronic savings, also check out free apps like Ibotta, which offers cash rebates.

 M. Primakov / Shutterstock.com

 Inquire about any discounts that may be available.
-Also, raising the deductibles on your auto or homeowners insurance will drop your premiums.
-Just be sure you have money in savings to cover your increased out-of-pocket expense in case you have to file a claim.
+Also, raising the deductible on your auto or homeowners insurance will drop your premiums.
+Just be sure you have money in savings to cover your increased out-of-pocket expenses in case you have to file a claim.

 11. Decrease your energy consumption

 SpeedKingz / Shutterstock.com

 Reach out to your utility company to schedule a free energy audit of your home.
 Also, unplug any chargers or appliances that are not in use.

 Set the thermostat a little higher in summer to cut your air conditioning bill.
 Lower the temperature in winter and layer up on clothing.
 Also, consider hanging your clothes on a clothesline to give the dryer a break.

 Twin Sails / Shutterstock.com

 A high interest rate can greatly increase the cost of things you buy with your credit card if you don’t pay off the balance in full each month.
 Hide the magic plastic so you don’t increase the amount you owe on the card.